HomeIRA Hot TopicsIRA TrainingIRA Manual Order

 Required Minimum Distributions to Qualified Charities Have Been Extended Permanently Effective December 18, 2015

 The Consolidated Approriations Act of 2016 was signed into law on Friday, December 2015.
-One of several provisions regarding IRA changes was the ability for 70.5 year old IRA accountholders and beneficiaries of IRAs who have attained the age of 70.5 or older to use their RMD amount plus more up to $100,000 per year to make tax exempt charitable contributions directly from an IRA to qualified charities has been made permanent by this Act effective immediately.
+One of several provisions regarding IRA changes was the ability for 70.5 year old IRA accountholders and beneficiaries of IRAs who have attained the age of 70.5 or older to use their RMD amount plus more up to $105,000 per year (increased for 2024) to make tax exempt charitable contributions directly from an IRA to qualified charities has been made permanent by this Act effective immediately.

 The following procedure must be followed in order for the tax exemption to take affect:beginning in the calendar year of 2015 and beyond: